Recycle

 Otherwise, a good rule of thumb is that, if the recycling point accepts plastic tubs, then plastic cups are ok too.
 However, if unsure, these should be put into general waste to avoid contaminating the recyclate.

-Cups made from compostable bioplastics can be recycled in the appropriate commercial composting bins.
+Cups made from compostable bioplastics can only be recycled in the appropriate commercial composting bins.

-Generally made from bio-plastics and other biodegradable materials, these types of cups offer some environmental benefits, assuming that they are disposed of appropriately: they must be collected separately and composted.
+Compostable cups are commonly paper cups that have a polylactic acid (PLA) lining layer for water proofing.
+This is a compostable bio-plastic made from plant sugars such as corn starch.
+These types of cups offer some environmental benefits, assuming that they are disposed of appropriately: they must be collected separately and composted in an industrial composting facility.

+If there is no access to industrial compositing facilities, used compostable items should be disposed of in general waste.
 If they end up in landfill they will likely end up degrading anaerobically and releasing methane, just like everything else.
-They should also not be put in with plastic or paper recycling, as they will cause contamination.
+They should not be put in with plastic or paper recycling, as they will cause contamination.

 Although the terms 'compostable' and 'biodegradable' are often used interchangeably, they do not carry the same meaning.